Slavery, Abolition and Emancipation

 During the Civil War, enslaved people in the South were freed by the Emancipation Proclamation in 1863, and the Thirteenth Amendment in 1865 abolished slavery for the whole country.
 From 1865-1872, the Freedman’s Bureau aided formerly enslaved people in the South in becoming self-sustaining members of society; it was part of the much larger program of federal Reconstruction (1863-1877).
 By the end of the Reconstruction period, most Southern states had begun to enact Jim Crow laws, which made it very difficult for African Americans to truly achieve equality.

 The guide does not seek to provide in-depth history or commentary on such a complex topic.
-In addition to the brief introduction above, these short descriptive essays, from databases accessible to UA Students, may be helpful in providing a more detailed big picture view:
+In addition to the brief account above, these short descriptive essays, from databases accessible via UA Libraries, may be helpful in providing a more detailed big picture view: